A Contrastive Learning Scheme with Transformer Innate Patches: Related Work

 \section{Related Work}

 Advances in semantic segmentation often depend on developing more powerful deep neural networks.
-Initially, these networks are variations of deep convolutional neural networks, such as the U-Net model \cite{Ronneberger2015U-net:Segmentation}.
-However, since the release of \cite{Dosovitskiy2021AnScale}, the Transformer architecture is the most prominent method for large-scale semantic segmentation.
-The main issue with Transformers was the scalability, as the self-attention mechanism has quadratic time and space complexity \cite{DumanKeles2023OnSelf-Attention}.
+The earliest literature focused on variations of deep convolutional neural networks, such as the U-Net model \cite{Ronneberger2015U-net:Segmentation}.
+Despite the early success of CNN-based models, the focus has shifted to Transformer-based architectures following the release of the Vision Transformer \cite{Dosovitskiy2021AnScale}.
+Transformers have proven effective in semantic segmentation tasks, even though they bring along certain scalability challenges related to the self-attention mechanism \cite{DumanKeles2023OnSelf-Attention}.
 In the preceding years, several works have reduced the computational complexity while maintaining or increasing the accuracy.
 The authors of \cite{Liu2022SwinResolution} introduce a hierarchical transformer model using shifted windows, effectively reducing self-attention computation.
 Other works, such as \cite{Yu2022MetaFormerVision}, replace the attention-based module with a simple spatial pooling operator performing basic token mixing.
 Furthermore, in \cite{Li2022UniFormer:Recognition}, the authors propose a more generalizable model that uses convolutions and self-attention for vision tasks.
-Lastly, current state-of-the-art models for aerial image segmentation is dominated by transformer-based architectures.
-The top 2 performing models on the ISPRS Potsdam Dataset \cite{isprs.orgISPRSDataset} use the Swin Transformer \cite{Liu2022SwinResolution} as the backbone, a strong argument for advancing the performance of transformers.